Eben60/Unitful.jl/docs/src/defaultunits.md

 Unitful.mil
 ```

 The mil, a US customary unit of length defined as 1/1000 inch.

-Dimension: `Unitful.𝐋`.

-See Also: `Unitful.inch`.

 #### Yard